aicenter/road-graph-tool/README.md

 1. Configure the database in the `config.ini` file (see the [config-EXAMPLE.ini](./config-EXAMPLE.ini) file for an example configuration).
 The remote database can be accessed through an SSH tunnel.
 The SSH tunneling is handled at the application level.
 1. In the `python/` directory, run `py scripts/install_sql.py`.
 If some of the necessary extensions are not available in your database, the execution will fail with a corresponding logging message.
 Additionally, this script will initialize the needed tables, procedures, functions, etc., in your database.

-2. Preprocess data, import them into database and then postprocess the data in the database.
+2. Import data into database and then postprocess the data in the database.
 There are two methods to achieve this:
     1. Execute `process_osm.py u COUNTRY.osm.pbf`.
 This triggers [import_osm_to_db()](#function-import_osm_to_db) function, which requires the OSM file path as an argument.
         > **_DATABASE and SSH CONFIGURATION:_** Tool _osm2pgsql_ uses connection to database specified in `config.ini` file, so make sure to check that the connection details are correct and that the database server is running.
             If the server database requires password, store it to your home directory in `.pgpass` (Ubuntu/MacOS, [Windows](https://www.postgresql.org/docs/current/libpq-pgpass.html)) file in following format: `hostname:port:database:username:password`.